senaranya/HL7/README.md

 ## Introduction

+THIS VERSION IS COMPATIBLE ONLY WITH PHP 5.6

 A PHP-based HL7 v2.x Parsing, Generation and Sending library, inspired from the famous Perl Net-HL7 package.

 ## Installation